The Honourable William Sterling Blair, P.C., C.O.M., M.P.

 Departmental Sustainable Development Strategy

-This is the first year that the Office of the Correctional Investigator will embark on developing and reporting on a sustainable development strategy.
+This is the second year that the Office of the Correctional Investigator has embarked on developing and reporting on a sustainable development strategy.
 Of the 13 goals identified as part of the Federal Sustainable Development Strategy, the Office will be putting in place measures to improve the carbon footprint with respect to greening government and clean energy.
-All of the investigators travel to federal institutions in order to review and report on complaints.
 The Office is going from a mainly paper-based system to one which is digital.
 As noted below, this year’s efforts will focus on implementing e-signatures to minimize printing and paper files.

 Planned results: what we want to achieve this year and beyond